nasuni-labs/nasuni-dashboards/README.md

      telegraf --config /etc/telegraf/telegraf.conf --test
      ```
 ### JSON_V2 Errors
 If Telegraf reports an error parsing JSON_V2 (used for the GFA Telemetry data source), your version of Telegraf is too old.
 Telegraf added JSON_V2 parsing in version 1.19.
-Update to the supported version of Telegraf for Nasuni labs to correct this issue.
+Update to the validated version of Telegraf for Nasuni Dashboards to correct this issue.

 # Maintenance Tasks